siralexgrey/yasno-zrozumilo/KOYEB_DEPLOYMENT.md

 # Koyeb Deployment Guide

-## Problem
-When deploying a new instance to Koyeb, the old instance may still be running, causing port conflicts and errors.
+## Problem: Instance Goes to Sleep

+Koyeb puts instances into "deep sleep" after 5 minutes of no HTTP traffic.
+Since this bot uses Telegram's long-polling (not webhooks), Koyeb doesn't detect activity and stops the instance.

-## Solution
+## Solution Implemented

-The bot now uses the `PORT` environment variable provided by Koyeb, which allows multiple instances to run on different ports during deployment.
+The bot now automatically pings its own health endpoint every 4 minutes to keep the instance awake.
+This works by:

+1. **Self-ping mechanism**: Bot sends HTTP request to itself (`/health`)
+2. **Frequency**: Every 4 minutes (safely under the 5-minute timeout)
+3. **Smart detection**: Only activates when `PORT` env var exists (Koyeb deployment)
+4. **No local impact**: Doesn't run when testing locally

 ## Koyeb Configuration